secured lock Secured with SHA-256 Encryption

 High-Risk Insurance

 Car accidents happen, and that’s exactly why car insurance was invented in the first place.
-But if you have been in an accident, you may need to apply for high-risk insurance or SR22 insurance.
+However, if you have been in an accident, you may need to apply for high-risk insurance or SR22 insurance.

 What are some other reasons you may need to get SR22 insurance?